alanttran/sdtet-2022/src/components/covid/covid.md

 - 2 days for a PCR test.

 <br/>
-<p>Self-attestation to verify vaccination status or negative test results will not be accepted.</p>
+<p>Self-attestation to verify vaccination status or negative test results will NOT be accepted.</p>

 Attendees age 18 and older are to provide identification.
 You may be asked to show identification that confirms you are the person: